justdepie/justdepie/README.md

 Let me share some facts:
-- 🎓 I am a postgraduate student at Athens University of Economics and Business
+- 🎓 I am a postgraduate Data Science student at Athens University of Economics and Business.
+My Bachelor's degree is in Statistics and Actuarial Science ( University of Piraeus)
 - ♥️ I’m passionate about Machine Learning and Arts.
 - 🐌 I have a pet snail, called Garry.
 - 🔍 Just a curious person seeking new knowledge